 The Power Gauge Report is an investment newsletter led by Marc Chaikin and published by Chaikin Analytics.

 The Power Pulse is a stock and ETF rating tool that’s accessible to members throughout their subscription.
+This is the same feature shown earlier.

 What Comes with the Service?